top of page

 Save the Date! - April 10-14, 2023

-From March 13-17, 2023, the City of Livermore, Street Plans, and volunteers will implement pilot pedestrian intersection improvements as a part of Tactical East Avenue, Phase II of the East Avenue Corridor Study.
-A grand opening event to celebrate the improvements will be held at East Avenue Middle School from 4pm-6pm on Friday, April 14th.
+From April 10-14, 2023, the City of Livermore, Street Plans, and volunteers implemented pilot pedestrian intersection improvements as a part of Tactical East Avenue, Phase II of the East Avenue Corridor Study.
+A grand opening event to celebrate the improvements was held at East Avenue Middle School from 4pm-6pm on Friday, April 14th.

 Improvements like curb extensions, pedestrian refuge medians, and high visibility crosswalks will be evaluated for six months at the intersections of Maple St, 7th St, Dolores St, Jensen St, Estates St, and Hillcrest Ave.
 During the evaluation period, the City will monitor the project, collect data, and solicit public feedback to determine how the project is functioning.

 Part of what makes this process fun is working with community volunteers to build the project!
-Volunteers will play a pivotal role in building the safety improvements, alongside the City team.
+Volunteers played a pivotal role in building the safety improvements, alongside the City team.

 Tactical East Avenue Design Week